connkat/connkta/README.md

 ### Today

 My Github Page looks a little bare.
 I spend most of my spare dev time trying to build interesting apps related to DX at my dayjob.
-Because of the nature of it being a bank, a lot of the coding that I do is exclusively contained within private repos for security.
+Because of the nature of it being a bank, a lot of the coding that I do is exclusively contained within private repos.
+I'll be expanding on this one in the coming weeks to change that.